In Simple Terms

 A LUT (Lookup Table) is essentially the modifier between two images, the original image and the displayed image, based on a mathematical formula.
 LUTs can be technical, creative or camera specific.

 LUTs take in color values and give out corresponding colors, some LUTs increase saturation, others punch contrast and some even change colors entirely for a cinematic color grading effect.
 Most of the time they will do a combination of things.
-No matter how complicated an image may seem, a LUT is simply a process that turns one color into another.
+No matter how complicated an image may seem, a LUT is simply a process of color correction that turns one color into another.

 The good thing about LUTs is they can be used in nearly any program that adjusts color.
 Because LUTs work with so many programs, they are more useful than traditional color presets that only work within one app.
 LUTs are universally read by all major editing software.

-We want to introduce everyone to how easy and beneficial it is to use LUTs.
+We want to introduce everyone to how easy and beneficial applying a LUT is.

 Why should you use LUTs?

 Basic Correction LUT

 - Ensure white balance is correct when using LUTs!
 This will dramatically change the look of the LUT.